Groupe Figaro

-Groupe Figaro is a French media conglomerate owned by Dassault Group.
+Groupe Figaro (/fr/) is a French media conglomerate owned by Dassault Group.
 The company contains some of the core assets of the now extinguished Socpresse that Dassault purchased in 2006.
 Dassault renamed its press holdings as "Groupe Figaro" in 2011.

 Holdings

 Groupe Figaro owns Le Figaro, Madame Figaro, TV Magazine, Le Figaro Histoire, Le Figaro Magazine, Figaro Golf, Figaro Santé, Figaro enchères, Figaro nautisme and Figaro Bourse.
 As of 2016, its revenues were €520 million and it had 1,500 employees.